Burglary: Common-law definition

 The common-law elements of burglary often vary between jurisdictions.
 The common-law definition has been expanded in most jurisdictions, such that the building need not be a dwelling or even a building in the conventional sense, physical breaking is not necessary, the entry does not need to occur at night, and the intent may be to commit any felony or theft.

 Canada

-In Canada, breaking and entering is prohibited by section 348 of the Criminal Code.
-It is an indictable offence when committed in relation to a residence, and otherwise a hybrid offence.
-Breaking and entering is defined as breaking into a place with intent to commit another indictable offence (including, but not limited to, theft).
-The crime is commonly referred to in Canada as break and enter, which in turn is often shortened to B and E.
+In Canada, breaking is prohibited by section 348 of the Criminal Code.
+It is an indictable offense when committed in residence, and otherwise a hybrid offense.
+Breaking and Entering is defined as breaking into a place with intent to commit another indictable offense (including, but not limited to theft).
+The crime is commonly referred to in Canada as breaking and entering, which in turn is often shortened to B and E.